KARWorkshop/KAR-Gecko-ASM/CT_CustomInput/README.md

 - DPad No Move || disables using the D Pad to move

 - Press Y To Quick Spin || press Y to quick spin

+- Press R To Self Destruction || press R to self-destruct